IT Transformation in the Eyes of Procurement

 A similar approach was observed in the Adaptive Sourcing model, where procurement suggested operating in three modes – Run, Differentiate, and Innovate.

-“Run” mode deals with established IT services that are subject to the highest controls in terms of security, compliance, and financial and technical compatibility.
+“Run” mode deals with established IT services subject to the highest controls in terms of security, compliance, and financial and technical compatibility.

-“Differentiate” mode applies to services that enable ongoing improvement of unique company processes and industry-specific capabilities, which have a medium life cycle (one to three years) and need frequent reconfiguring to accommodate changing business practices and customer requirements.
+The “Differentiate” mode applies to services that enable ongoing improvement of unique company processes and industry-specific capabilities.
+These services have a medium life cycle (one to three years) and need frequent reconfiguring to accommodate changing business practices and customer requirements.

-Naturally, the “Innovate” mode caters to services that are sourced on an ad-hoc basis to address emerging business requirements or opportunities and entail a short life cycle and use departmental, external, and consumer-grade technologies.
+Naturally, the “Innovate” mode caters to services that are sourced on an ad-hoc basis to address emerging business requirements or opportunities.
+These services have a short life cycle and use departmental, external, and consumer-grade technologies.

 Each mode should have a custom category strategy, sourcing levers, and vendor management strategy.